Skip to main content

 other tirths in Patan

-• Scenic view of the beautiful Shri Shri Shankheswar Parshwanath Tirth temple complex
+• Scenic view of the beautiful Shri Shri 108 Shankheshwar Parshwanath Tirth temple complex

 Patan, Gujarat

-• Scenic view of the beautiful Shri Shri Charup Shamala Parshwanath Tirth temple complex
+• Scenic view of the beautiful Shri Shri 108 Manmohan Parshwanath Tirth (Kamboi Tirth) temple complex

 Patan, Gujarat